China’s Lantern Festival: A Guide to China's Age-Old Celebration

 The origins and history of the Lantern Festival

-Today, the Lantern Festival is celebrated on the 15th day of the first month of the Chinese calendar, which generally falls sometime in February or early March.
-Like many traditional Chinese holidays, the Lantern Festival has a long history.
+Today, the Lantern Festival is celebrated on the 15th day of the first month of the traditional Chinese lunisolar calendar, which generally falls sometime in February or early March.

 Lantern Festival celebrations began around 2,000 years ago during the Han Dynasty (202 BCE-220 CE).
 The holiday's exact origins are somewhat unclear.